sascholle/sascholle.githib.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sabine Scholle is a student at the University of Osnabrück in Germany, where she's works in the Kietzmann Lab on Neuro-AI research.
+Sabine Scholle is a student at the University of Osnabrück in Germany, where she'S part of the Kietzmann Lab working on Neuro-AI research.
 Her academic focus is on functional alignment of the brain using generative autoencoders, and computational neuroscience system dynamics.
 She loves the outdoors and a bit of type 2 fun after a full day of type 3 fun working on debugging her code.